-- Atom selection problems related to using all72 and none73 in composite selections, e.g. 'calpha and all', is fixed by defining these keywords as Atom Flags (page 34). - Fasta files with sequence labels using multiple pipe characters would cause C parser (and so parseMSA()) to fail.
+- Atom selection problems related to using all72 and none73 in composite selections, e.g. 'calpha and all', is fixed by defining these keywords as Atom Flags (page 33). - Fasta files with sequence labels using multiple pipe characters would cause C parser (and so parseMSA()) to fail.
 This issue is fixed by completely disregarding pipe characters. - Empty chain identifiers for PDB hits would cause a problem in parsing XML results file and blastPDB() would throw an exception.
-This case is handled by slicing the chain identifier string. - A problem in viewNMDinVMD () related to module imports is fixed. - A problem with handling weights in loadEnsemble () is fixed.
+This case is handled by slicing the chain identifier string. - A problem in viewNMDinVMD() related to module imports is fixed. - A problem with handling weights in loadEnsemble() is fixed.

-5.6.9 1.4.1 (Dec 16, 2012)
+5.7.9 1.4.1 (Dec 16, 2012)

-- buildSeqidMatrix() and uniqueSequences() functions are implemented for comparing sequences in an MSA object. - showHeatmap(), parseHeatmap(), and writeHeatmap() functions are implemented to support VMD plugin Heat Mapper74 file format. - Sequence is implemented to handle individual sequence records and point to sequences in MSA instances. - evol occupancy (page 25) application is implemented for refined MSA quality checking purposes. - mergeMSA () function and evol merge (page 24) application are implemented for merging Pfam MSA to study multi-domain proteins.
+- buildSeqidMatrix() and uniqueSequences() functions are implemented for comparing sequences in an MSA object. - showHeatmap(), parseHeatmap(), and writeHeatmap() functions are implemented to support VMD plugin Heat Mapper74 file format.